kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 			- dirty bit - tells if page has been modified
 			- reference bit - indiciates page has been acccessed
 	- Page table entry
+		- entry in a page table that stores information about a page of memory. can contain information such as the different flags listed above. (protection, present, dirty, and reference)
 		- to find pte, need to know the starting location of the pte
 		- paging requires to perform one extra memory referenec